phcollignon/coronavirus/README.md

 Data from Italy are plotted in black.

 Please note that I am not epidemiologist, the parameters might be wrong and the actions for containements are not taken into account  ..
+(It looks like the max percentage is low ?!)
 If some epidemilogits could validate and contribute to this work .. it would be great !
 Poeple need to know where we are going !

 It is based on a work done by robmoss (https://github.com/robmoss/)